Rubio wants Biden to block TikTok after Chinese govt stake in subsidiary of parent company - Up News Info

 A ByteDance representative said Beijing ByteDance Technology “only relates to some of ByteDance’s China-market video and information platforms, and holds some of the licenses they require to operate under local law.”

-(Reporting by David Shepardson; Additional reporting by Brenda Goh in Shanghai, Yingzhi Yang in Beijing and Echo Wang in New York; Editing by Peter Cooney)
+(Reporting by David Shepardson and Yingzhi Yang; Additional reporting by Brenda Goh in Shanghai, and Echo Wang in New York; Editing by Peter Cooney)